p-vychik/FASTQC_breaker/README.md

 - Overrepresented sequences
 - Adapter Content

-You can read more about all the characteristics in the [official documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) of the original FastQC project.
+You can read more about all the characteristics (exept Per base GC content) in the [official documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) of the original FastQC project.
+Per base GC content plots out the GC content of each base position in a file.
+This module gives *warning* if the GC content of any base strays more than 5%  and *failure* if more than 10% from the mean GC content.

 ### Team members and contributions:
 1. [Tatiana Kikalova](https://github.com/Tatiana-kik)